phyloref/jphyloref/README.md

 # Build and execution instructions

+Once you have downloaded the source code to your computer, you can compile and test the code by running `mvn test`.

 JPhyloRef can be built from source by running `mvn package` from the root directory of this repository.
 This will create a JAR file in the `target/` directory, which can be executed by running, for example: